rust-lang/josh-sync/README.md

 synchronizations (pull and push) of Josh subtrees in the [rust-lang/rust](https://github.com/rust-lang/rust) repository.

 ## Installation
-You can install the binary `josh-sync` tool using the following command:
+You can install the binary `rustc-josh-sync` tool using the following command:

 ```bash
 $ cargo install --locked --git https://github.com/rust-lang/josh-sync